‘RHOBH’ Star Kyle Richards Believes Denise Richards Lied About Daughter’s Reaction To Racy Conversation

 “I don’t even know, actually, if they really could hear.
 They seemed like they were sitting far away from us,” Kyle alleged.

-As fans saw during an earlier episode of The Real Housewives of Beverly Hills, Denise brought up the issues with the cast while in Santa Barbara, saying that while it takes a lot to offend her, she was taken aback by the way in which the ladies’ conversation impacted her child and ultimately apologized to Sam for what she heard.
+As fans saw during an earlier episode of RHOBH, Denise brought up the issues with the cast while in Santa Barbara, saying that while it takes a lot to offend her, she was taken aback by the way in which the ladies’ conversation impacted her child and ultimately apologized to Sam for what she heard.

 “Clearly Denise had this conversation with her daughter prior to this and decided to have this conversation on camera,” she shared.